Khao Lak: Administration

 The Khao Lak region falls almost entirely within the Khuk Khak Sub-district (tambon) of the Takua Pa District (amphoe) of Phang Nga Province.
 The Takua Pa District is divided into eight sub-districts.
 The village of Ban Khao Lak does not fall within the Khuk Khak sub-district, the area commonly thought of as "Khao Lak".

-Weather in Khao Lak
+Weather

 The weather in Khao Lak can be separated into two distinct seasons.
 The dry season between November and April, and the monsoon season from May to October.
-Khao Lak is mostly warm all year round with temperatures averaging around 28°C to 32°C.
+Khao Lak is mostly warm all year round with temperatures averaging around 28 °C to 32 °C.

 In the dry season it is not uncommon for Khao Lak to go without rain for around six weeks at a time.
 This is the main tourist season when the weather is more settled.
 During this time the wind generally comes from the East, meaning the town is sheltered by its position on the Western side of the mountains near the coast.

 In the monsoon season however the wind changes direction and comes from the West where it reflects off of the mountains and causes strong winds, waves and storm like conditions in the area.